Gnimuc/Hungarian.jl/README.md

 ```

 ## Example
-Assume we have 5 workers and 3 tasks with the following cost matrix:
+Let's say we have 5 workers and 3 tasks with the following cost matrix:
 ```julia
 weights = [ 24     1     8;
              5     7    14;